rfo909/RForth/README.md

 x			(28 ms)
 ```

-Running compiled code is MUCH faster than compiling, and also that interpreting, because
+Running compiled code is MUCH faster than compiling, and also than interpreting, because
-of directory traversals.
-Most of the 251 ms is spend looking up the "mul" assembly instruction,
+of dictionary traversals.
+Most of the 251 ms is spent looking up the "mul" assembly instruction,
 because if we eliminate it, we get

 ```